 The College operates Testing Centers on both the Chester and Midlothian campuses.
 At the centers, students are able to take various types of tests, including placement, proctored and College Level Examination Program (CLEP) tests.
-Placement tests are usually taken by students entering the College for the first time and by some high school students wanting to enroll in dual enrollment coursework.
+Placement tests are usually taken by students entering the College for the first time and by home-schooled/high school students wanting to enroll in concurrent and dual enrollment coursework.
 A select number of distance education tests are proctored in the College's Testing Centers for students taking distance education courses at John Tyler, as well as other community colleges in Virginia.
-John Tyler students are also eligible to schedule CLEP tests with the test centers.